Valued fields, Metastable groups: Introduction

 Finally, we show that enough of the structure of definable groups in \(\ACVF\) is known to be able to classify all the fields: as expected, they are all isomorphic either to the valued field itself or to its residue field (cf. Theorem\ \ref{T:acvf-fields}).

-Let us conclude this introduction with a series of examples that illustrate some of the structure results proved in this paper:
+Let us conclude this introduction with a series of examples that illustrate some of the structure results proved in this paper.
+Since this structure is reflected in the generics of the groups, we also discuss these generics (cf. Section 3 for definitions).

-\begin{example}[Definable generic types of algebraic groups] Let $K$ be an algebraically closed valued field. \begin{enumerate} \item $\SL_n(\Oo)$ is stably dominated, with a unique definable generic. \item $\Gm(K)$ has two definable generics: elements of small valuation and elements of large valuation (i.e. infinitesimals).
-Both of these definable generics are attributable to $\Gamma$.
-The group $\Gm(\Oo)$ is its largest stably dominated subgroup and \(\Gm(K)/\Gm(\Oo)\simeq\Gamma\). \item $\Ga(K)$ has a unique definable generic: elements of small valuation.
-This is a limit stably dominated example.
-Here the definable generic types correspond to cofinal definable types in the (partially) ordered set $(\Gamma, >)$ indexing the stably dominated subgroups $\alpha \Oo$.
-The fact that the poset has a unique cofinal definable type is however a phenomenon of dimension one. \item $\Ga^2(K)$ has a large family of definable generics.
-For any definable curve $E$ in $\Gamma^2$, cofinal in the sense that for any $(a,b)$ there exists $(d,e) \in E$ with $d<a, e<b$, there exists a definable generic type of $\Ga^2(K)$ whose projection to $\Gamma^2$ concentrates on $E$.
-This is also a limit stably dominated group. \item Let $G$ be the solvable group of upper diagonal matrices.
-Then $G$ has left, right as well as two sided definable generics.
-One of the latter is given as follows.
-Let $(x_{i,j})$ be the matrix coefficients of an element of $x \in \GL_n(K)$.
-A two-sided generic of \(G\) is determined by: $\val(x_{i,j}) << \val(x_{i',j'})$ when $(i,j)< (i',j')$ lexicographically (and $i<j$).
-The valuation of the diagonal coefficients is a group homomorphism into \(\Gamma^n\) with stably dominated kernel. \item For $n>1$, $\SL_n(K)$ (or $\GL_n(K)$) has no definable left generic type.
-For suppose $p$ is a definable type.
-Then $\defsc{p}{x}(\val(x_{11}) \leq \val(x_{21}))$ or $\defsc{p}{x}(\val(x_{11}) > \val(x_{21}))$.
-Multiplying on the left by the elementary matrix with $1$'s on the diagonal, and $t$ (with $\val(t)<0$) in the $(2,1)$-entry (respectively the $(1,2)$-entry), this situation becomes reversed.
-Thus $p$ is not invariant under left multiplication.
-Since neither $\SL_n$ nor $\GL_n(K)$ have proper subgroups of finite index (definable or not), $p$ cannot be a left generic.
+\begin{example}[Structure and generics of certain algebraic groups] Let $K$ be an algebraically closed valued field. \begin{enumerate} \item $\SL_n(\Oo)$ is stably dominated.
+Its unique generic is stably dominated via the residue map. \item $\Gm(K)$ has a largest stably dominated subgroup $\Gm(\Oo)$ and \(\Gm(K)/\Gm(\Oo)\simeq\Gamma\).
+It has two generics: elements of small valuation and elements of large valuation (i.e. infinitesimals), both generics are attributable to $\Gamma$. \item $\Ga(K)$ is a limit stably dominated group, it is the union of the stably dominated subgroups $\alpha \Oo$.
+It has a unique generic: elements of small valuation.
+Here the generic types correspond to cofinal definable types in the (partially) ordered set $(\Gamma, >)$ indexing the stably dominated subgroups $\alpha \Oo$.
+The fact that the poset has a unique cofinal definable type is however a phenomenon of dimension one.